macrael/CloseOrphanedFiles/README.md

 Close Deleted Files
 =====================

-Close Deleted Files is a plugin for Sublime Text that closes windows associated with files when they are deleted.
+Close Deleted Files is a plugin for Sublime Text that closes views associated with files when after the associated file is removed from disk.

+This is especially useful for when you change branches in version control.